Lori in her car on a road trip

 7. Not Fueling Up When You Can

 Depending on where your road trip takes you, that could change drastically.
-Once you road trip into some areas of the midwest, the plain states and the more isolated western states, you’ll see that gas stations are fewer and farther between.
+Once you road trip into some areas of the Midwest, the plain states and the more isolated western states, you’ll see that gas stations are fewer and farther between.

 Fueling up before it becomes a have-to situation is the only way to go.
 When I road trip out west, and off the interstate, I never let my tank get much below a half tank.
 That way I know I have plenty to get me to the next stop.